joshuarohde/secondhand-wonderland-re-design/README.md

 1:54 : Im going to add hours and in general just work on the home page.

 2:57 : Added More information and added more for contacts and testamontials.
 This was needed in helping potential customers want to check them out.

+6:31 : I added some more photos, and I added socials that you can click on